 (Bjoern Holste and Thomas Mayer)

-J. Mark Munoz is a Professor of Management at Millikin University and former Visiting Fellow at the Kennedy School of Government at Harvard University.
-He is a recipient of several awards including four Best Research Paper Awards, two international book awards, a literary award, and the ACBSP Teaching Excellence Award among others.
-Aside from top-tier journal publications, he has authored/edited/co-edited more than twenty books in management and economics such as: International Social Entrepreneurship and Managerial Forensics.
-As Chairman/CEO of the international management consulting firm Munoz and Associates International, he directs and manages consulting projects for companies worldwide.
+J. Mark Munoz is a Professor of International Business at Millikin University in Illinois, and a former Visiting Fellow at the Kennedy School of Government at Harvard University.
+He is a recipient of several awards including four Best Research Paper Awards, an international book award, a literary award, and the ACBSP Teaching Excellence Award among others.
+Aside from top-tier journal publications, he has authored/edited/co-edited over twenty books such as: Winning Across Borders, International Social Entrepreneurship, Contemporary Microenterprises: Concepts and Cases, Handbook on the Geopolitics of Business, Managerial Forensics, Advances in Geoeconomics and Global Business Intelligence.